Jamie Chambers: Career

-Through Margaret Weis Productions, Chambers also created and published the role playing games Battlestar Gallactica and Supernatural.
+Through Margaret Weis Productions, Chambers also created and published the role playing games Battlestar Galactica and Supernatural.
 At the time, Serenity RPG was the most popular role playing game since the original Dungeons and Dragons, requiring four print runs in the first year of publishing.

 Cortex System

 Chambers created the Cortex System for the Serenity Role Playing Game during his time at Margaret Weis Productions.
 He then used it for additional licensed game supplements, several of which were based on television shows and movies, including Battlestar Galactica and Supernatural.
 The Cortex System shifted away from gameplay determined by the rules toward a gaming experience guided by them, which was considered a necessary step to counterbalance the computerization of role playing games.
 The system allows the game to evolve throughout a game session, providing the players with ways to create and modify the rules to meet their needs.
 The system was later adapted into Cortex Plus and Cortex "Prime" by Cam Banks when he took over for Chambers at Margaret Weis Productions as lead designer.
 Banks later founded Magic Vacuum, a production studio that has licensed the original Cortex System and the revised Cortex Plus, which is considered more narrative than the original Cortex system, building on the move away from systems constrained by rules and allowing further differentiation from computerized role playing games.